 - It contains fewer calories, which are more suitable for your Retriever.

 How Much Should a Golden Retriever Eat?

-Golden Retrievers have an average weight of 45 to 80 pounds, and should be fed two cups of dry dog food daily.
-Be sure to mix wet food with dry food in their diet as well!
+Golden Retrievers weigh 45 to 80 pounds and should be fed two cups of dry dog food daily.
+Be sure to mix wet food with dry food in their diet!

-The golden retriever is a large dog breed that is usually over 45 pounds at maturity.
-Their diet must consist of the right foods in order to stay healthy and happy!
-Daily, a golden retriever needs to eat 2 cups of dry food and 1/2 cup of wet food.
-This should be split up into two meals, one in the morning and one later in the day.
-In order to keep your dog full and active, it is important to feed them small portions more frequently during the day instead of just once or twice a day.
+The golden retriever is a large dog breed, usually over 45 pounds at maturity.
+Their diet must consist of the right foods to stay healthy and happy!
+Daily, a golden retriever must eat 2 cups of dry food and 1/2 cup of wet food.
+This should be split into two meals, one in the morning and one later.
+To keep your dog full and active, it is important to feed them small portions more frequently during the day instead of just once or twice a day.

 Understanding the nutritional requirements of your Golden Retriever is essential for their optimum health.
 Providing a specially formulated Golden Retriever diet is also recommended.
-There are many top brands available from your vet or pet shop that can perfectly match the diet requirements of your chosen breed.
-Always follow the manufactures feeding guides and seek help if you have any concerns with your pets weight or health.
+Many top brands available from your vet or pet shop can perfectly match your chosen breed’s diet requirements.
+Always follow the manufacturer’s feeding guides and seek help if you have concerns about your pet’s weight or health.
 It’s important to understand that some Goldens have a big appetite, and if you meet their nutritional needs, you will prevent many health conditions from arising.